richlamdev/ansible-desktop-ubuntu/README.md

 ## Quick Start

-*This assumes a brand new installation and the execution of this Playbook is is on the target machine.
+*This assumes a brand new installation and the execution of this playbook is is on the target machine.
 In other words, the deployment server and client are the same system.
 Of course, this playbook can be run from a remote server, if preferred.
 This also assume the user indicated below by <username> is the has